Southeast Australian foehn

-The southeast Australian foehn is a westerly foehn wind and a rain shadow effect that usually occurs on the coastal plain of southern New South Wales, and as well as in southeastern Victoria and eastern Tasmania, on the leeward side of the Great Dividing Range.
-Ranging from cool to hot (depending on the season), the effect occurs when westerly winds descend steeply from the Great Dividing Range onto the coastal slopes, whereby causing major adiabatic compression (which is the rate at which temperature decreases with altitude) and a substantial loss of moisture.
+The southeast Australian foehn is a westerly foehn wind and a rain shadow effect that occurs on the coastal plain of eastern New South Wales, and as well as in southeastern Victoria and eastern Tasmania, on the eastern side of the Great Dividing Range.

+Ranging from cool to hot (depending on the season), the effect occurs when westerly winds descend steeply from the Great Dividing Range onto the coastal slopes, causing major adiabatic compression (the rate at which temperature decreases with altitude) and a substantial loss of moisture.
 The effect is known by other names, such as the Australian chinook, the Great Dividing wind, the Great Dividing foehn or simply westerly foehn.
-The southeast Australian foehn is distinguished by three criteria; surface winds which blow from the mountains' direction, a sharp rise in air temperature in the leeward side of the mountains, and an accompanying diminution in atmospheric moisture.

-Typically occurring from late autumn to spring, though not completely unheard of in the summer (particularly in eastern Tasmania), the Great Dividing foehn mainly occurs when a westerly or southwesterly frontal system (including a general westerly flow) passes over the ranges, thereby providing clear to partly cloudy and relatively warmer conditions on the lee.
+Typically occurring from late autumn to spring, though not completely unheard of in the summer (particularly in eastern Tasmania), the foehn effect mainly occurs when a westerly or south-westerly frontal system (which brings rainy and windy weather to southern capitals like Melbourne, Perth and Adelaide) passes over the Great Dividing Range and thereby results in clear to partly cloudy, relatively warmer conditions on the lee.